lipiridi/spotless-applier/README.md

 > ✔️ **Supports multi-module projects**
 >
 ### Commit check
-The plugin also offers a commit check to automatically apply Spotless formatting.
+The plugin offers a commit check to automatically apply Spotless formatting.

 To enable this feature, navigate to `Settings` > `Version Control` > `Commit` and activate `Reformat code with Spotless`

+### Action on save
+The plugin offers an action to automatically apply Spotless formatting on save.
+There is an option to choose the file extensions for which it will be triggered.

+To enable this feature, navigate to `Settings` > `Tools` > `Actions on Save` and activate `Run spotless`

 ### Settings